Swamp Fox Murals | Francis Marion Trail | Revolutionary War, Southern Campaigns | Clarendon County, SC

 Visit Website

-Miniature of General Francis Marion is this lapel pin with memorial card
+Miniature of General Francis Marion: Lapel pin with memorial card

 In the American Revolution, Francis Marion stepped forward with little but his passion for liberty and strength of Intellect.